The Government of Antarctica and Antarctic Politics

 |Climate Change||06 Apr 2010 - 09 Apr 2010||Svolvaer, Norway|

 |Ship-borne Tourism||09 Dec 2009 - 11 Dec 2009||Wellington, New Zealand|

 |Tourism||22 Mar 2004 - 25 Mar 2004||Tromso, Norway|

 |Shipping||17 Apr 2000 - 19 Apr 2000||London, UK|

 So it all works really well then?

 Yes it does.

-However..... until now there have not really been any really contentious issues to discuss.
+However..... so far there have not really been any really contentious issues to discuss.

 There are minerals, coal and almost certainly oil in Antarctica and under the surrounding seas.
-At the moment it is not economically viable to attempt to recover this.
-In the future however as the technology improves and with deglacierisation and possibly reduced sea-ice as a result of global warming exposing more areas and improving access along with the use of other sources elsewhere in the world.
-It will almost certainly become commercially viable to recover these natural resources.
+At the moment it is not economically viable to attempt to recover them.
+In the future however as technology improves and especially if global warming leads to deglacierisation and reduced sea-ice so exposing more areas and improving access, it will almost certainly become commercially viable to recover at least some of these natural resources.

 At this point there will be some much more contentious issues to be addressed: